semaphoreci/docs/use-case-django-continuous-integration.md

 ## Next steps

 Congratulations!
-You have set up your first Rails 5 continuous integration project on Semaphore.
+You have set up your first Django continuous integration project on Semaphore.
 Here’s some recommended reading:

 - [Heroku deployment guide][heroku-guide] shows you how to set up continuous